 The Integration Technology Committee is designed to address the information systems needs of all campuses.
 The committee provides a forum for the discussion of technology issues and acts as a steering committee for implementation of technology that requires the cooperation of various departments across campus.
 This committee is also charged with reviewing and approving technology policies.

 The Library Committee serves as a liaison between the faculty and the library staff.
-It considers and advises the Associate Dean of Learning Resources and library/learning resources staff on matters of general library policy, development of library resources, involvement of the faculty in acquisitions, and methods for integrating the library program with the academic activities throughout the College in both traditional and electronic access.
+The committee advises the Dean of Learning Resources and library/learning resources staff on matters of general library policy, development of library resources, involvement of the faculty in acquisitions, and methods for integrating the library program with the academic activities throughout the College in both traditional and electronic access.

 Marketing Advisory Committee

 The President’s Council meets, in general, once a month, and in addition to other duties related to faculty and staff, the President’s Council reviews current College offerings and activities.
-The President’s Council will also share in a deep review and revision to the Policies and Procedures Committee meets at the beginning of each fiscal year to review proposed changes to policies and procedures.
-Those proposed changes are reviewed and refined, then submitted to the President prior to the October meeting of the Board of Trustees, where any changes to policy are presented for Board approval.
+The President’s Council will also share in a deep review and revision to the Policies and Procedures Manual in the second year of each four-year College Strategic Plan cycle.
+Those proposed changes are reviewed and refined and then submitted to the President prior to the October meeting of the Board of Trustees, where any changes to policy are presented for Board approval.

 Safety and Environmental Committee